msmaryMathAndCS/msmaryMathAndCS.github.io/README.md

 ### Welcome Page

 The index.html page is the landing page for this departmental website.
 Information was gathered from the Mount's Course Catalog, the [School of Science, Mathematics & Technology](https://msmary.edu/academics/schools-divisions/school-of-science-mathematics-and-technology/index.html) webpage, and department faculty discussions.
 Also referenced is the [Visit Emmitsburg](https://visitemmitsburg.com) site.

+### Mount Programming Club

+The mpc.html page is the webpage dedicated to the Mount Programming Club, a club on campus that allows students to meet with one another and learn more about computer science as a community.
+Information was gather from Dr. Ruth Lamprecht, the club's factulty advisor, as well as several student participants and student leaders.
+The page is formatted in a very structured way, allowing viewers to learn more about the opportunities and activites hosted by the club throughout the academic year.
+The styling and formatting of the pages follows the [CSS Files](#css-files) documentation to show each heading clearly, followed by paragraphs and short lists to display important information.
+This page was created by @katiec2 & @Travis.

 ### CSS Files